-It’s always important to pay attention to the colour temperature of your lighting, but it is extra relevant in this instance because of how your perception of colour can change depending on context.
+It’s always important to pay attention to the colour temperature of your lighting, but it is extra relevant in this instance because of how your perception of colour can change depending on the context.
 Much like the illusion above, the colours that surround the viewing area can greatly impact your perception of those inside it.

-It’s therefore wise to opt for a light source of a similar colour temperature to that which is adopted both by the manufacturer of your television and the makers of your content – that magic number, by the way, is 6500 kelvin.
+It’s therefore wise to opt for a light source of similar colour temperature to that which is adopted both by the manufacturer of your television and the makers of your content – that magic number, by the way, is 6500 kelvin.

-6500k is the colour temperature at which the bulbs in your television will be calibrated.
+6500k is the colour temperature at which the light bulbs in your television will be calibrated.
 The footage playing on it will have been corrected or shot in such a way to ensure that the white reference point matches (you guessed it) 6500k, while the studios in which everything was edited will also have been kitted out with 6500k bias lighting.

 This is all done to ensure that consistency is preserved right across the production process; from shooting right through to delivery via your TV.

-Using a 6500k (or daylight coloured) light source, will ensure that the content on your screen is displayed exactly as the director and editor intended it.
+Using a 6500k (or daylight coloured) light source will ensure that the content on your screen is displayed exactly as the director and editor intended it.
 Using bias lighting with a distinctly warmer bias will give your content a warmer, orangey hue, while lighting that is too cool may make everything appear slightly blue.

 The image above illustrates this point perfectly.
 The image in the middle has a white reference point of 6500k, while those above and below it have colour temperatures of 5000k and 9000k, respectively.